tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 The `record_size_limit` extension replaces the `max_fragment_length` extension
 {{!RFC6066}}.
-A server that supports the `record_size_limit` extension MUST ignore and `max_fragment_length` that appears in a ClientHello if both extensions appear.
+A server that supports the `record_size_limit` extension MUST ignore a `max_fragment_length` that appears in a ClientHello if both extensions appear.
 A client MUST treat receipt of both `max_fragment_length` and `record_size_limit` as a fatal error, and SHOULD generate an "illegal_parameter" alert.